jasondunken/ElectronApp/README.md

                 // in angular.json

   // this command builds the angular production files for electron deployment
-  >npx ng build --prod --base-ref ./ --output-hashing none
+  >npx ng build --prod --base-href ./ --output-hashing none

   // some build options descriptions:
-  --prod // instructs the compiler to build a production version of the app --base-ref ./ // this argument is critical to ensure electron knows where to find the angular
+  --prod // instructs the compiler to build a production version of the app --base-href ./ // this argument is critical to ensure electron knows where to find the angular
                 // files as angular defaults to '/' --output-path %SOME_PATH% // instructs the compiler where to save the build results --output-hashing none // instructs the compiler not to append the file names with the file's hash